SebastianCallh/master-explorer/development-notes.md

 ### Period 0
 The course in discrete math appears in an imaginary "period 0" which causes it to end up in two blocks at the same time.

+### Course list state
+It seems like the list items in the course list carry their own state, so if item on index 1 is selected it will continue to be so even if the list should be filtered so that another course appears on that index.